UMAprotocol/UMIPs/UMIPs/YAMUSDETH Price iden umip.md

 1. **What prices should be queried for and from which markets?**

-    1. Query YAM/ETH Price from Sushiswap using 1 minute TWAP (https://app.sushiswap.fi/pair/0x0f82e57804d0b1f6fab2370a43dcfad3c7cb239c)
+    1. Query YAM/ETH Price from Sushiswap using 1 minute TWAP (0x0f82e57804d0b1f6fab2370a43dcfad3c7cb239c)
-    2. Query YAM/ETH price from Huobi
+    2. Query YAM/ETH Price from Uniswap using 1 minute TWAP (0xe2aab7232a9545f29112f9e6441661fd6eeb0a5d)
-    3. Query YAM/ETH price from Gate.io
+    3. Query YAM/USDT price from Huobi
+    4. Query the USD/ETH Price as per UMIP-6
+    5. Multiply the YAM/USDT price found in step 3 by the USD/ETH price to get the Huobi YAM/ETH price
-    4. Take the median of prices acquired from steps 1-3 to get the final YAM/ETH price
+    6. Take the median of prices acquired from steps 1,2, and 5 to get the final YAM/ETH price
-    5. Round to 18 decimals
+    7. Round to 18 decimals
-    6. (for ETH/YAM) Take the Inverse of the result of step 6 (1/ YAM/ETH) to get the ETH/YAM price.
+    8. (for ETH/YAM) Take the Inverse of the result of step 7 (1/ YAM/ETH) to get the ETH/YAM price.

 2. **Pricing interval**